How do contactless payments work?

 - Accepts chip and PIN, contactless payments, and mobile payments including Apple Pay, Google Pay and Samsung Pay. >

-- For chip and PIN payments and contactless payments above a certain amount, payments are approved with the customer’s PIN or signature. >
+- For chip and PIN payments and contactless payments above a certain amount, payments are approved with the customer’s PIN. >

 - Charges via USB cable (approximately 1‒2 hours).
 Compatible with the Zettle Dock 2. >